 Loss of appetite

 Cats that are towards the end of their life may lose all interest in food.
 One of the ways to take care of a dying cat is through force-feeding.
-If this sounds cruel or unhelpful, try to think of it as a way to help your kitty be less hungry.
+If this feels cruel or unhelpful, try to think of it as a way to help your pet be less hungry.

-You can force-feed either with your bare hands, or by using a syringe.
-A bland diet might be a good choice for sick cats: things such as baby food or some soft-boiled chicken are easy to chew, swallow and digest.
+You can force-feed either with your bare hands or by using a syringe.
+Depending on the situation, a bland diet might be a good choice for sick cats.
+Things such as baby food or some soft-boiled chicken are easy to chew, swallow and digest.